James McAteer

 R.T.
-James McAteer is an American solar physicist, Deputy Provost, and professor of astronomy, at New Mexico State University.
+James McAteer is the current Provost and Chief Academic Officer of New Mexico State University.
+He is an American solar physicist, Deputy Provost, and professor of astronomy, at New Mexico State University.
 He leads areas of Academic Affairs, policy management, and faculty relations, strategic planning and resource management in the Office of the Provost.

 His academic research lies in studies of the coronal heating problem and space weather.
 McAteer is the author of two book "The Planets", and "Fields, Flows, and Flares", and has published over 130 research articles, and serves as a member of the board for AURA.

 Academy leadership

+Dr McAteer is the current Provost and Chief Academic Officer at New Mexico State University.
 Dr McAteer was appointed as the first Senior Associate Provost at NMSU in August 2022, a position retitled Deputy Provost in August 2024.
 Dr McAteer was Department chair of Astronomy from 2021 to 2022, including Director of both Apache Point Observatory and Sloan Digital Sky Survey.
 In 2020 he was appointed to the New Mexico State Commission for Space History. by the governor of New Mexico.
 From 2016 to 2021 he was the Director of Sunspot Solar Observatory.